security007/backdoor_scanner/README.md

 # Backdoor Scanner

-Tool for find malicious content and folder on linux server.
+Tool to find malicious content and folder on linux server.
 You can use a cronjob to run this tool periodically for scanning.

 ## Screenshot